BLCM/bl3mods/Apocalyptech/README.md

   team, which makes them as likely to attach each other as they are you.
   Relatively untested, so let me know if this causes anything game-breaking.
   I have noticed that some NPCs end up getting classified as enemies because of this, though they don't become hostile.
+Sometimes enemies get weirdly non-aggressive in general, like some Belliks in Obsidian Forest.
+Amusingly, DLC3 riders can start attacking their own mounts!

 ## Cheat Type Mods